Chapter 1 : Teardrop

 He was never going to wake up from this sleep.

 And now he’d always be able to smell that hair.
-Hear that laugh.
+Hear that laugh, and see those eyes.

 Those green green eyes.

 A/N: Thank you so so so so so much for reading this one-shot!!
 I think Snape is such a vast character, and I really wanted to explore about what happened to him, and try and fill in all the gaps for myself.